pygfx/wgpu-py/README.md

 broader term "wgpu" is used to refer to "desktop" implementations of WebGPU in various languages.

-OpenGL is old and showing it's cracks.
+OpenGL is old and showing its cracks.
 New API's like Vulkan, Metal and DX12 provide a modern way to control the GPU, but these are too low-level for general use.
 WebGPU follows the same concepts, but with a simpler (higher level) API.
 With wgpu-py we bring WebGPU to Python.